csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial.md

 ```text
 singularity shell tutorial.sif
 ```
-You can see the comamnd prompt change to `Singularity>`.
+You can see the command prompt change to `Singularity>`.
 You can now run any software inside the container interactively:
 ```text
 hello_world